Asian stocks follow Wall Street higher on recovery hopes

 Asian stock markets are higher after Wall Street advanced as investors looked past dismal U.S. jobs and other data toward hopes for a global recovery from the coronavirus pandemic

-BEIJING -- Asian stock markets rose Monday after Wall Street advanced as investors looked past dismal U.S. jobs and other data toward hopes for a global recovery from the coronavirus pandemic.
+BEIJING -- Asian stock markets and U.S. futures rose Monday as investors looked past dismal American jobs and other data toward hopes for a global recovery from the coronavirus pandemic.

 U.S. shares gained Friday despite a government report that American employers cut a record-setting 20.5 million jobs in April.